nautobot/nautobot/CONTRIBUTING.md

 * **General** - General community discussion
 * **Ideas** - Ideas for new functionality that isn't yet ready for a formal feature request
-* **Q&A** - Request help with installing or using NetBox
+* **Q&A** - Request help with installing or using Nautobot

-### Mailing List

-We also have a Google Groups [mailing list](https://groups.google.com/g/netbox-discuss) for general discussion, however we're encouraging people to use GitHub discussions where possible, as it's much easier for newcomers to review past discussions.

 ### Slack

-For real-time chat, you can join the **#netbox** Slack channel on [NetworkToCode](https://slack.networktocode.com/).
+For real-time chat, you can join the **#nautobot** Slack channel on [NetworkToCode](https://slack.networktocode.com/).
 Unfortunately, the Slack channel does not provide long-term retention of chat history, so try to avoid it for any discussions would benefit from being preserved for future reference.

 ## Reporting Bugs

-* First, ensure that you're running the [latest stable version](https://github.com/netbox-community/netbox/releases) of NetBox.
+* First, ensure that you're running the [latest stable version](https://github.com/nautobot/nautobot/releases) of Nautobot.
 If you're running an older version, it's possible that the bug has already been fixed.

-* Next, check the GitHub [issues list](https://github.com/netbox-community/netbox/issues) to see if the bug you've found has already been reported.
+* Next, check the GitHub [issues list](https://github.com/nautobot/nautobot/issues) to see if the bug you've found has already been reported.
 If you think you may be experiencing a reported issue that hasn't already been resolved, please click "add a reaction" in the top right corner of the issue and add a thumbs